RhysEJF/radical-alignment/concepts/reality-anchoring.md

 Neither Person A nor Person B realizes they're being manipulated, because they're too busy fighting about process to notice the agenda being inserted into the conversation.

-This is manufactured conflict.
-Not necessarily malicious, sometimes it's accidental, but always exploiting the same vulnerability: teams that haven't anchored to reality can't distinguish genuine disagreements from fake ones.
+This mergant conflict is not necessarily malicious.
+Sometimes it's accidental, but always exploiting the same vulnerability: teams that haven't anchored to reality can't distinguish genuine disagreements from fake ones.

-## The Practice of Reality Anchoring

 This is where Reality Anchoring comes in.

+## Reality Anchoring

 Before you have the contentious meeting, before positions harden, before the fight begins, you rehearse reality.